-Donald Trump Defends Killing Qasem Soleimani: He was a Terrorist, Not a Poet | Breitbart
+Trump Defends Killing Qasem Soleimani: He was a Terrorist, Not a Poet

-President Donald Trump defended his decision to take out Iran General Qasem Soleimani on Monday, in a surprise call to conservative talk radio legend Rush Limbaugh’s show.
+President Donald Trump defended his decision to take out Iran Gen. Qasem Soleimani on Monday, in a surprise call to conservative talk radio legend Rush Limbaugh’s show.

-President Trump argued that both former President George W. Bush and former President Barack Obama should have eliminated Soleimani a long time ago, calling the Iranian general a “terrorist.”
+Trump argued that both former Presidents George W. Bush and Barack Obama should have eliminated Soleimani a long time ago, calling the Iranian general a “terrorist.”

 “This should have been done for the last 15-20 years,” Trump said.
 “Him in particular.
-He was their real military leader, he’s a terrorist, he was designated as a terrorist by Obama and then Obama did nothing about it.”
+He was their real military leader.
+He’s a terrorist.
+He was designated as a terrorist by Obama, and then Obama did nothing about it.”

 Trump noted that Soleimani was responsible for providing IEDs and anti-tank bombs to terrorists to help them target American troops in the Middle East.